rida1148/nitruxos-textpad/README.md

 Textpad, the text editor for Nitrux OS.

-Created using the Gambas IDE and the Qt widget options.
+Created using the Qt Creator and QML

 Software Licensed under the GPL v3